martinber/noaa-apt/docs/how-it-works.md

 think it only works if the input AM signal is oversampled, maybe that's why I can't find anything about it on the web.

-## Notes
+## About APT images

-- Modulation:
+### Modulation

 - The signal is modulated first on AM and then on FM.

 - FM frequencies:

   - NOAA 15: 137.62MHz.

   - NOAA 18: 137.9125MHz.

   - NOAA 19: 137.1MHz.

 - AM carrier: 2400Hz.

-- APT signal:
+### Pixels

 - 8 bits/pixel.

 - The signal amplitude represents the brightness of each pixel.

 - Two lines per second, 4160 pixels per second.

-  - 2080 pixels per line, 909 useful pixels per line.
+- 2080 pixels per line, each channel has 909 useful pixels per line.

+### Format

+There are different imaging sensors, named as Channel 1, 2, 3A, 3B, 4 and 5.
+Two of them are chosen by the satellite operators to be shown on two portions of the image, named Channel A and B.

+- Channel A: On daylight generally has images from the Channel 2 sensor (almost visible light), at night generally has Channel 3A (infrared).

+- Channel B: Generally always has Channel 4 (infrared).

-  - Each line has:
+Each line has:

-    - Sync A: Seven black and seven white pixels.

-    - Space A: Some black pixels (periodically white ones too).

-    - Image A: Visible/Infrared.

-    - Telemetry A: For calibration I think?

-    - Sync B: Some white and black pixels but I don't know the frequency.

-    - Space B: Some white pixels (periodically black ones too).

-    - Image B: Infrared.

-    - Telemetry B: For calibration I think?
+  - Channel A sync: 1040Hz square wave, seven cycles.
+This train of pulses appears in the image as seven vertical black and white stripes, has slightly narrower white stripes than the Channel B sync.

+  - Channel A space: Scan of deep space with the Channel A sensor, on the image looks like a wide black or white vertical bar, see below why.
+Once each minute, the spacecraft clock inserts minute markers into this portion of the image.
+These minute markers appear as thin, black or white horizontal lines to provide a 60 second time reference in the image.

+  - Channel A image: Earth as seen from the Channel A sensor.

+  - Channel A telemetry: Looks like gray-scale horizontal bars.
+See below.

+  - Channel B sync: Seven pulses, the frequency is 832 pulses per second.
+This train of pulses appears in the image as seven vertical black and white stripes, has slightly wider white stripes than the Channel A sync.

+  - Channel B space: Scan of deep space with the Channel B sensor, on the image looks like a wide black or white vertical bar, see below why.
+Once each minute, the spacecraft clock inserts minute markers into this portion of the image.
+These minute markers appear as thin, black or white horizontal lines to provide a 60 second time reference in the image.

+  - Channel B image: Earth as seen from the Channel B sensor.

+  - Channel A telemetry: Looks like gray-scale horizontal bars.
+See below.

+The Channel A sync frame and the Channel B sync make up the distinctive "tick-tock" sound on the received APT audio signal.

+Both Channel A space and Channel B space have a scan of deep space using the same sensor used to image earth.
+If the sensor is sensible to visible light this part looks black (Channel 2 and I guess Channel 1 too).
+The infrared channels represent cold as white, so this part of the image looks white instead (Channel 3A, 4 and I guess that 3B and 5 too).

+The telemetry bands have calibration data and information about the current channel being transmitted.
+Bars/wedges 1 to 9 are used for contrast adjustment and are fixed 10 to 16 can change.
+I think the temperatures and back scan are useful for thermal images calibration.

+### Telemetry wedges

+1. Value: 31/255.

+2. Value: 63/255.

+3. Value: 95/255.

+4. Value: 127/255.

+5. Value: 159/255.

+6. Value: 191/255.

+7. Value: 224/255.

+8. Value: 255/255.

+9. Value: 0/255.

+10. Black body radiator termometer #1.

+11. Black body radiator termometer #2.

+12. Black body radiator termometer #3.

+13. Black body radiator termometer #4.

+14. Patch temperature.

+15. Back scan: Temperature of the black body radiator observed by the imaging sensor

+16. Channel identification: When compared to the values of the wedges 1 to 9 you can determine which Channel is being used.
+Both this wedge and the back scan wedge is different on Channel A and B. See the list of channels below.

+### Channels

+- 1: Visible.
+Equivalent wedge: 1.
+Wavelength: 0.58µm - 0.68µm.
+Daytime cloud
+  and surface mapping.

+- 2: Near-infrared.
+Equivalent wedge: 2.
+Wavelength: 0.725 - 1.00µm.
+  Land-water boundaries.

+- 3A: Infrared.
+Equivalent wedge: 3.
+Wavelength: 1.58µm - 1.64µm.
+Snow and ice
+  detection.

+- 3B: Infrared.
+Equivalent wedge: 6.
+Wavelength: 3.55µm - 3.93µm.
+Night cloud
+  mapping, sea surface temperature.

+- 4: Infrared.
+Equivalent wedge: 4.
+Wavelength: 10.30µm - 11.30µm.
+Night cloud
+  mapping, sea surface temperature.

+- 5: Infrared.
+Equivalent wedge: 5.
+Wavelength: 11.50µm - 12.50µm.
+Sea surface
+  temperature.

 ## References